 - at the point when the teen causes a car accident, or

 - both at the time of licensing and at the time of a car accident.

 For example, in California, a parent or legal guardian must sign the driver’s license application of any minor (under 18) in their care, and parents or guardians are essentially jointly liable if the minor causes a car accident.
 Also in California, a parent can be held civilly liable for all foreseeable damages if they give express or implied permission for a minor to drive their vehicle (whether the minor is licensed or not) and the minor causes a crash.

 It's important to note that if the parent or guardian does not have contact with or custody of the teen driver at the time of the accident -- meaning the parent or guardian is not in a position to supervise or control the teen's driving -- then these “parental responsibility” laws usually can't be used to hold the parent or guardian liable for any car accident caused by the teen.

 Learn more about Accident Liability and Loaning Your Car.

 Questions for Your Attorney

-- My teen got into an accident, but was not at fault.
-What actions need to be taken?
+- My teen got into a car accident, but she says she was not at fault.
+Should I be worried about her liability and mine?

 - Can my teen be deemed a reckless or incompetent driver under my state's laws?

-- What happens if I'm not held responsible for my teenager's action, but my teen is?
-Can my teen be sued or arrested?
+- What happens if I'm not held responsible for my teenager's car accident, but my teen is?
+Can my teen be sued?